 Overview

-As the Government’s lead agency for funding health and medical research, NHMRC has a unique role in the Australian health system.
-It invests in the creation of new knowledge about the origins, prevention and treatment of disease and the promotion of health and wellbeing.
-Through clinical, public health and environmental health guidelines NHMRC supports the translation of research into health practice and policy.
-By providing guidance on responsible research practices and ethical issues, NHMRC fosters the highest standards of ethics and integrity in the conduct of research and the delivery of health care.
+NHMRC is proud to be Australia’s leading expert body in health and medical research.
+For nearly a century, we’ve been driving innovation, integrity and impact – funding exceptional research, setting national health standards and providing trusted, evidence-based health advice to improve the health and lives of all Australians.
+Through clinical, public health and environmental health guidelines, NHMRC supports the translation of research into health practice and policy.
+By providing guidance on responsible research practices and ethical issues, NHMRC fosters the highest standards of integrity in the conduct of research and the delivery of health care.

 Regulatory stewardship